isabelle-prover/mirror-afp-devel/doc/maintenance.md

 **Email Notification:**

- You can receive an automatic email notification if entry `x` breaks by editing the file `afp-devel/thys/x/config`:
+ You can receive an automatic email notification if entry `x` breaks by editing the file `afp-devel/metadata/metadata`:

--   To switch on: add your email address to `NOTIFY`, hg commit, and hg push the file. `NOTIFY` is a space separated list.
-If the entry is marked as `FREQUENT`, the test will run daily.
+-   To switch on: find the your entry by searching for its short name, add your email address to `notify = <email addresses>`, hg commit, and hg push the file.
+Do not change meta data of other entries.
+    `notify` is a comma-separated list of email addresses.
+If the entry is not in group `slow` or `very_slow` in the `ROOT` file, the test will run on every push to the repository.
--   To switch off: remove your email address from `NOTIFY` and hg commit + push the file.
+-   To switch off: remove your email address from `notify` and hg commit + push the file.